 Saxophonists Jones and Smith left, and the rest of the band became Fair Weather, scoring a hit in 1970 with Natural Sinner.
-However, Weaver left to replace Rick Wakeman in the Strawbs in 1971, so they soon split.
+However, Weaver left to replace Rick Wakeman in Strawbs in 1971, so they soon split.

 Fairweather Low had a solo career, and his single Wide Eyed and Legless reached the top ten in 1975.
 From there, he has featured as a guitarist on live tours for Eric Clapton and Roger Waters.

-Weaver went from the Strawbs to Mott the Hoople, and then the Bee Gees, joining Byron who was at that point their drummer.
-Jones became a photographer, whose work featured in weeklies the New Musical Express and Melody Maker, before becoming Cardiff City Council’s official photographer.
+Weaver went from Strawbs to Mott the Hoople, and then the Bee Gees, joining Byron who was at that point their drummer.
+Jones became a photographer, whose work featured in weeklies New Musical Express and Melody Maker, before becoming Cardiff City Council’s official photographer.
 He died of cancer in June 2018, aged 70.

 Written by: Lucio Battisti/Jack Fishman (English lyrics)